On the magnetic field evolution of interplanetary coronal mass ejections from 0.07 to 5.4 au: Results

 More recently, \cite{salman_2024_psp_cat} analyzed PSP ICME events between 0.23--0.83~au observed up to mid 2022, before most of the ICME observations of PSP very close to the Sun were made.
 They find a $k=-1.21$ for the mean magnetic obstacle, which is lower than previous studies for the inner heliosphere \citep{gulisano2010,good2019,Salman_2020}.
 Our aim in this study is now to investigate whether a single power law can accommodate the full distance range from 0.07 to 5.4~au covered in the ICMECAT and whether a connection to solar magnetic field strengths is possible.

 We derive power-law fits for both the mean and maximum magnetic field strengths in the magnetic obstacle, $B_{MO}(R)$, which have the form

 where $R$ is the heliocentric distance, and $B_0$ is the power law constant, in our case the magnetic field strength at $R=1$~au.
 We perform the fitting using the python function \textit{scipy.optimize.curve\underline{\space}fit}.
 Several algorithms were tested and yielded consistent results.
-The final results were calculated using the Levenberg-Marquardt algorithm, which provides estimates of the $3\sigma$ spread in the fit parameters.
+The final results were calculated using the Levenberg-Marquardt algorithm, which provides estimates of the $3\sigma$ spread in the fit parameters using the covariance matrix.
+These errors should be understood as an uncertainty in the overall power law description, while individual events can differ strongly from the range given within the error bars \citep[e.g.][]{Salman_2020,davies2022}.
 Figure~\ref{fig:mo_br}a shows the mean magnetic field in the magnetic obstacle $\langle B_{MO}(R)\rangle$ as a function of heliocentric distance $R$.
 The resulting power law fit is:

 The 6 ICME events observed by PSP close the previously unexplored gap for heliocentric distances $< 0.23$~au that existed prior to this mission, allowing us to extend the power laws to smaller distances down to 0.07~au.